za/tango_with_django_book/chapters/bootstrap.rst

 	A screenshot of the About page with Bootstrap Styling applied.

-With all pages fitted with hero unit ``<div>`` tags Rango you should be looking pretty good.
+With all pages fitted with hero-unit ``<div>`` tags Rango should be looking pretty good.
 However, you will notice that some of the pages still look pretty ugly, especially the pages with forms (see the figure below).
 Later in this chapter we will update these forms.

 .. _fig-register-initial: